 Formula Feeds- An Overview:

-Infant formula is an umbrella term, which describes the many supplements for babies under the age of twelve months.
-Typically, a formula is a fine powder that you can dilute with water.
+Infant formula is an umbrella term that describes the many supplements for babies under twelve months.
+Typically, a formula is a fine powder that you can dilute with boiled water.

 Why Formula Feeding?

-- Moms with HIV or tuberculosis can’t breastfeed their little ones due to fatigue and weakness.
+- Moms with HIV or tuberculosis can’t breastfeed their little ones due to fatigue and weakness (4).

 - If your baby experiences discomfort in breastfeeding, you can swap breastfeeding with formula feeds.

-- If your baby is prone to malnutrition and requires high nutrients, you can supplement his diet with formula feeds.
+- If your baby is prone to malnutrition and requires high nutrients, you can supplement their diet with formula feeds.

 - Mothers who are unable to bear the nipple pain or mothers who are worried about their breast shape can also consider using formula feeds.